OpenElectronicsLab/make_ext4fs/README.md

  * added a command-line `-u` option for specifying the UUID
  * default UUID generation now follows rfc9562 version 5 UUIDs
  * no longer requires a loopback device, can now target a file
- * some minor fixes, e.g.: fixed a memory leak that has been there since import
+ * some minor fixes, e.g.: fixed memory leaks that have been there since import
  * added a [ChangeLog](ChangeLog) (includes the excellent work from OpenWRT)
  * moved the sources into the [`src/`](src/) directory
  * added an acceptance test